rpav/cl-autowrap/README.md

 Assuming you had defined "localfile.h" as a `:static-file` of `some-module` in `my-wrapper`, as well as `spec-module`, everything would work as intended.

+This is especially useful because you can have a single local header that includes all the files you wish to wrap, and those will be found by `c2ffi` in the standard include paths.

 ### Tweaking